bradwilder/style-guide/README.md

 ## Features

+* Style guide for documenting color schemes, typography, icons, and other design elements
+* Mood board for collecting design inspiration, with support for comments
 * User authentication
-* Mood board for collecting design inspiration, with ability to add comments
-* Style guide for documenting color schemes, typography, icons, and other design elements

 ## Getting Started